chaominl/chaominl.github.io/README.md

 ## About me
-I am a Zassenhaus Assistant Professor at the Ohio State University under the mentorship of [Bo Guan](https://people.math.osu.edu/guan.19/).
+I am a Zassenhaus Assistant Professor in the [Department of Mathematics](https://math.osu.edu) at the Ohio State University under the mentorship of [Bo Guan](https://people.math.osu.edu/guan.19/).
+My research interests are in Complex Geometry, Differential Geometry, and Geometric Analysis.

+I received my Ph.D. in the Department of Mathematics at University of California-Irvine in June 2023, where I study general inverse sigma_k type equations under the supervision of [Zhiqin Lu](https://www.math.uci.edu/~zlu/) and [Xiangwen Zhang](https://www.math.uci.edu/~xiangwen/).

 <!-- I am a sixth year PhD student at University of California-Irvine advised by [Zhiqin Lu](https://www.math.uci.edu/~zlu/) and [Xiangwen Zhang](https://www.math.uci.edu/~xiangwen/).
 In Fall 2023, I will be a Zassenhaus Assistant Professor at the Ohio State University under the mentorship of [Bo Guan](https://people.math.osu.edu/guan.19/).
 My research interests are in Complex Geometry, Differential Geometry, and Geometric Analysis. -->